Brochure 1 | Brochure 2

 Exihibition Gallery

 The Labuan Marine Museum consists of two levels of galleries.
 The interior design of the gallery is inspired from the naval ship structure.
-The lower level is divided into 4 sections which begin from the marine life exhibition showing various species of local fish in Labuan, information section showing facts of the 4 famous shipwrecks in Labuan water, coral and fish section and mangrove section showcased that features habitats found in mangrove in the form of a diorama.
+The lower level is divided into 4 sections which begin from the marine life exhibition showing various species of local fish in Labuan, information section showing facts of the 4 famous shipwrecks in Labuan water, coral and fish section.
 This gallery also houses 14 aquariums of varying sizes and a touch pool that offers visitors with a unique opportunity to touch and experience a varieties creature such as sand shark, black tip shark, king crab, starfish, snails, and stingrays.
-The upper level displays information on coral reef biodiversity, invertebrate marine animals, stingrays, sharks, sea reptiles, ‘ikan pelagik’ and ‘damsel’, molluscs, crustaceans, sea mammals, sailfish, diving gears, traditional and modern fishing tools, as well as fishing devices for dangerous creatures.
+The upper-level displays information on coral reef biodiversity, invertebrate marine animals, stingrays, sharks, sea reptiles, ‘ikan pelagik’ and ‘damsel’, molluscs, crustaceans, sea mammals, sailfish, diving gears, traditional and modern fishing tools, as well as fishing devices for dangerous creatures.
 Also 3 aquariums for coral reefs and one for the popular Spotted Murray Eels (gymnothoras isingteena)

 Collection